mahoney1/docs/commercialpaper-report-deltas.md

 Note that once you've pasted this into VSCode, the `ESLinter` (ie if enabled) may report a problem in the `Problems` pane.
 You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).

-Once you've completed the formatting task, you can hit CONTROL + S to save your file.
+Once you've completed the formatting task, save your file (hit CONTROL and S as a shortcut to save your file).

 ## Step 2.
 Add the `getDeltas` query worker function to the Query class in `query.js`